metabase/metabase/docs/users-guide/13-sql-parameters.md

 ###### Default value in the query

 You can also define default value directly in your query, useful for complex default value.
+Note that the hash (`#`) might need to be replaced by the comment syntax of the database being used.
+Some databases uses double-dashes (`--`) as comment syntax.

-Current date example:
+Current date example for Date filter:

 ```
 SELECT p.*